rtelmore/ballr/README.md

 # ballr
-An R API for basketball-reference.com
+An R API for basketball-reference.com.
+The correct pronounciation for this package is bôlər.

 To install in R: